JFryy/terraform-enterprise-api-python-client/README.md

 ### Installation:
 This module can be installed via pip, this library is compatible with `python3.7`.
+Install it with pip for python3

-`pip install --user pyterprise`
+`pip3 install --user pyterprise`

 ### Usage: